-Sadly, because many scientists have either falsified data or created poor tests, thus claiming results that ultimately cannot stand the test of time, ‘Science’ is now viewed with suspicion.
+Sadly, because a few scientists have either falsified data or created poor tests, thus claiming results that ultimately cannot stand the test of time, ‘Science’ is now viewed with suspicion.
 An example of deliberately flawed findings that continue to cause serious problems is the false claim that vaccines cause autism.
 Science, as with anything else is a work in progress, and fortunately it is a self examining discipline.
 There are good tests, and tests that are questionable, but, bottomline, science has made our lives better and far more interesting than we could imagine.
 We are, nevertheless, beginning to pay the price for many of our scientific achievements and technological advances.
 Not our fault.
 How could we predicted this future when the industrial revolution was in its infancy.

 For me, the biggest scientific mistakes we have made were due to the idea that we could control nature.
 We are discovering that this is impossible, and guess what, nature is rebelling.
 The abused will at some point always act out.
 And boy our tiny little planet is acting out.
 The error behind this idea of control is equal t0 the idea of Manifest Destiny.
 Just say’n.